epigen/LIQUORICE/docs/source/intro.rst

 ============

-``LIQUORICE`` is a command-line-tool and python package for bias correction and quantification of changes in coverage around regions of interest in cfDNA WGS datasets. ``LIQUORICE`` can be used to detect and quantify tissue or cancer-specific epigenetic signatures in liquid biopsies.
+``LIQUORICE`` is a command-line-tool and python package for bias correction and quantification of changes in sequencing coverage around regions of interest in cfDNA WGS datasets. ``LIQUORICE`` can be used to detect and quantify tissue or cancer-specific epigenetic signatures in liquid biopsies.
 This allows accurate quantification of the fraction of tumor-derived cell-free DNA, `as demonstrated in our recent publication <https://doi.org/10.1038/s41467-021-23445-w>`_.